" In some men and women, dihydrotestosterone (DHT) causes hair follicles to shrink gradually."

 1. Dihydrotestosterone Shortens The Anagen Stage of The Hair

-For people who don't suffer from hair loss, during the anagen stage, their hair keeps growing for a period of three to five years.
-However, for those who suffer from androgenetic hair loss, their hair follicles are sensitive to DHT.
-Dihydrotestosterone causes their hair follicles to shrink.
-As a result, the hair can't no longer grow as long as it would be.
-The hair becomes gradually thinner and shorter.
-In men, the temple and crown are the first two most common areas affected by hair loss.
+Anagen is a stage in the hair growth cycle when hair follicle is actively growing hair.
+In people who don't suffer from hair loss, hair will keep growing for a period of three to five years before it falls out.
+However, in people who suffer from androgenetic hair loss, hair follicles are sensitive to DHT.
+Dihydrotestosterone causes hair follicles to be inactive.
+As a result, hair follicles shrink gradually and no longer grow hair as they used to be.
+Over the times, the hair becomes thinner and shorter.
+In men, the temple and crown are the first two most common areas affected by androgenetic hair loss.

 2. Dihydrotestosterone Lengthens The Telogen Stage of The Hair

-As hair loss is usually a gradual process over a period of time, a proper treatment at early stages of hair loss can significantly slow down the progress and prevent baldness.
-In the next article, Hair Loss and Thinning Hair Treatment, you can learn how to reduce hair loss and stimulate hair growth.
+Hair loss is usually a gradual process over a period of time.
+A proper treatment at the early stages of hair loss can prevent it from progressing further.
+It is crucial to save the hair follicles as early as possible.
+Don't wait for the hair loss to progress.
+Use Hair Loss Solution for Men and Women daily to reduce hair loss and stimulate hair growth.

 Henry Tianus is a multi-award-winning Anti-Ageing Scientist based in London, UK.
 Henry Tianus has been listed as The Recognised Institute Practitioner at The Institute of Traditional Herbal Medicine and Aromatherapy (ITHMA), London (UK) since 2005.
 Henry Tianus's articles have been read by people in more than 100 countries with US and UK at the top of the list.
 Join Henry Tianus eNewsletter to receive the latest health and wellbeing tips.